QUESTIONS OUR CLIENTS ASK US

 • Using less energy and material resources are the most important decisions a person can make.

-• Keeping existing building fabric uses far less energy and resources than using new materials.
+• Keeping existing building fabric can use far less energy and resources than using new materials.

-• Using reclaimed materials is more environmentally friendly than using new materials.
+• Using reclaimed materials can be more environmentally friendly than using new materials.